browserengineering/book/book/visual-effects.md

 <div style="width:100px;height:100px; position:relative;background-color:blue;left:100px;top:-50px;mix-blend-mode:difference"></div>

-[^isolation]: Here I had to explicitly set a background color of white on the `<html>` element, even thoiugh web pages have a default white background.
-This is because `mix-blend-mode` is defined in terms of stacking contexts (see below for more on that topic).
+[^isolation]: Here I had to explicitly set a background color of white on the `<html>` element, even though web pages have a default white background.
+This is because `mix-blend-mode` is defined in terms of stacking contexts.
+In a real browser, if a stacking context doesn't paint anything, then its blending surface is empty; in our browser, blending happens whith whatever surface happened to be there before `SaveLayer` was called.
+This is a bug in our browser, which can be fixed by calling `BeginLayer` on the parent layout object.

-Here you can see that the intersection of the orange and blue [^note-yellow] square renders as pink.
+Here you can see that the intersection of the orange and blue[^note-yellow] square renders as pink.
 Let's work through the math to see why.
 Here we are blending a blue color with orange, via the "difference" blend mode.
 Blue has (red, green, blue) color channels of (0, 0, 1.0), and orange has (1.0, 0.65, 0.0).
 The blended result will then be (1.0 - 0, 0.65 - 0, 1.0 -
 0) = (1.0, 0.65, 1.0), which is pink.

-[^note-yellow]: The "difference" blend mode on the blue redctangle makes it look yellow over a white background!
+[^note-yellow]: The "difference" blend mode on the blue rectangle makes it look yellow over a white background!

 Implementing these blend modes in our browser will be very easy, because Skia supports these blend mode natively.
-It's as simple as parsing the property and adding a parameter to `SaveLayer`:
+It's as simple as parsing the property and adding a `blend_mode` parameter to the `Skpaint` object.

 ``` {.python}
 def parse_blend_mode(blend_mode_str):